tu-leminh/dot_files/BOTS.md

 *   `neovim_custom/lua/config/custom.lua`
 *   `neovim_custom/lua/plugins/example.lua`

-## Usage
+## Installation Process

+To apply the configurations:

+1. Clone the repository to your local machine
+2. Initialize and update submodules: `git submodule update --init --recursive`
-To apply the configurations, run the `scripts/apply_configs.sh` script.
+3. Run the `scripts/apply_configs.sh` script.
 This will create the necessary symlinks in your home directory and set up the Neovim configuration.

+Note: The script assumes the repository is located at `/home/tule5/dot_files`.
+If you've cloned it elsewhere, you may need to adjust the paths in the script or move the repository to the expected location.

 ## Updating BOTS.md